-Policy Description Goal Approval and Implementation Bid Policy Its purpose is to determine the essential and common elements of the FCC group for the preparation and presentation of propos- The FCC Group seeks to ensure that its tendering processes are conducted consistently and in line with the Group's Code of Eth- Approved by: the Board of Directors. als to contracting processes required by private or public entities. ics and Conduct.
+Policy Description Goal Approval and Implementation Bid Policy of the FCC group for the preparation and presentation of propos- conducted consistently and in line with the Group's Code of Eth- Approved by: the Board of Directors. als to contracting processes required by private or public entities. ics and Conduct.
 In particular, with its values of honesty, respect, rigour, and professionalism.
 Implemented by: FCC Group employees with an obligation to report any irregularities to the Whistleblowing Channel.
-Competition Policy The policy includes the Principles of conduct in contacts or relations with competitors, as well as its scope of application, the le- It seeks to set out the basic principles of competition law that both the executive team and the entire staff of the FCC Group Approved by: the Board of Directors. gal framework within which it is governed, and the lines of action to be followed in this area. should be familiar with.
-It should also provide guidelines for action to prevent a competition fine.
+Competition Policy The policy includes the Principles of conduct in contacts or rela- tions with competitors, as well as its scope of application, the le- It seeks to set out the basic principles of competition law that both the executive team and the entire staff of the FCC Group Approved by: the Board of Directors. gal framework within which it is governed, and the lines of action to be followed in this area. should be familiar with.
+It should also provide guidelines for ac- tion to prevent a competition fine.
 Implemented by: FCC Group executives and employees with an obligation to report any irregularities to the Whistleblowing Channel.
-Human Rights Policy this topic, the commitments it incurs, and due diligence mecha- Human Rights, approved by the United Nations Human Rights Approved by: FCC Board of Directors. nisms it will apply, as well as the officials and executives responsible for implementing these commitments.
-Council (2011), and with the Global Compact (to which FCC adhered in 2006).
-Thus, the company assumes its commitment to respect the Human Rights established in the United Nations Universal Declaration of Human Rights and the International Labour Organisation (ILO) Declaration on Fundamental Principles and Rights at Work.
+Human Rights Policy nan Rights Policy The Human Rights policy mentions the scope of application of this topic, the commitments it incurs, and due diligence mecha- Human Rights, approved by the United Nations Human Rights Approved by: FCC Board of Directors. nisms it will apply, as well as the officials and executives respon- sible for implementing these commitments.
+Council (2011), and with the Global Compact (to which FCC ad- hered in 2006).
+Thus, the company assumes its commitment to respect the Human Rights established in the United Nations Uni- versal Declaration of Human Rights and the International Labour Organisation (ILO) Declaration on Fundamental Principles and Rights at Work.
 Implemented by: Group Corporate Responsibility Committee and CSR committees.
 Similarly, corporate directors in the countries where the Group operates.
-Protocol for the Prevention and Eradication of Harassment The protocol covers prevention principles, measures, and mechanisms, as well as research and response procedures.
-Basic information on Data Protection and the archiving mechanism are The protocol seeks to address the principles set out in the Code of Ethics and Conduct and to reject any kind of harassment or abuse of authority.
+Protocol for the Prevention and Eradication of Harassment The protocol covers prevention principles, measures, and mech- anisms, as well as research and response procedures.
+Basic in- formation on Data Protection and the archiving mechanism are The protocol seeks to address the principles set out in the Code of Ethics and Conduct and to reject any kind of harassment or abuse of authority.
 It also disapproves of any behaviour that Approved by: Obeying the provisions of the Code of Ethics and Conduct. additional points mentioned. leads to bullying or hostility.
 Implemented by: Corporate Compliance Committee and the Corporate Compliance Officer.
 Code of Ethics and Conduct This Code is the highest-level standard of this model.
 It covers the policies, procedures, and internal controls that are assessed It ensures that all persons linked to any line of business of the FCC Group are guided and act in accordance with ethical pa- Approved by: the FCC Group Board of Directors. to prevent, detect, and eradicate misconduct.
-Additionally, it prac- tically implements the values shared by the company. rameters and principles.
-Likewise, to company. tions, and contracts.
-It also aims to preven non-compliance and minimise any potentia Implemented by: Audit and Control Committee with the support of the Compliance and Internal Audit Committee.
+Additionally, it prac- tically implements the values shared by the company. tically implements the values shared by the company. tically implements the values shared by the company.
+Implemented by: Audit and Control Committee with the support of the Compliance and Internal Audit Committee.